Risk Management and Compliance In A Time of Pandemic

 - Take frequent breaks – In a time of crisis taking breaks can feel selfish or even reckless.
 However, your brain works best in short spurts.
 Taking frequent breaks will help you perform at a higher level longer.

 Unexpected events like the COVID-19 crisis can make the already complex compliance and risk management landscape even more challenging to navigate.
-At the same time, they show us how vital compliance officers and risk managers are to the economic health and longevity of businesses.
-The choices you make today will guide your business into the future—your business is counting on you.
+Also, at the same time, they show us how vital compliance officers and risk managers are to the economic health and longevity of businesses.
+Lastly, the choices you make today will guide your business into the future—your business is counting on you.